openenclave/openenclave/docs/VisualStudioLinux.md

    ecall\_DoWorkInEnclave(), and also contains a sample implementation of a ocall\_DoWorkInHost() method that just prints a message when called.
 Although the app could be compiled and run at this point, sample\_enclave\_call() is still not called from anywhere.
-7. Open the applications main.cpp (or if you are starting from another existing application, whatever file you want to invoke enclave code from), and add a call to sample\_enclave\_call().
+7. Open the application's main.cpp (or if you are starting from another existing application, whatever file you want to invoke enclave code from), and add a call to sample\_enclave\_call().
-   For example, update the main.cpp to look like this, where the extern C declaration is needed because main.cpp is a C++ file whereas the _YourEnclaveProjectName_\_host.c file is a C file:
+   For example, update the main.cpp file to look like this, where the extern C declaration is needed because main.cpp is a C++ file whereas the _YourEnclaveProjectName_\_host.c file is a C file:
 ```C
 #include <cstdio>